Linux security guide: the extended version

 Audit file access and events

-One of the least used options on Linux is still the Linux audit system, a kernel component developed by Red Hat.
+One of the least used options on Linux is still the Linux Audit Framework and the related audit daemon with kernel integration developed by Red Hat.
 Although setting it up takes a little bit of time (and testing), it is very powerful to detect file changes and reporting the usage of specific system calls.
 Great for intrusion detection or even as a tool to troubleshoot.

 Audit commands by users